 The Virginia Festival of the Book brings together writers and readers to promote and celebrate books, reading, literacy, and literary culture over five days in Charlottesville and Albemarle County every March.

 The 25th annual Virginia Festival of the Book will take place March 20-24, 2019.

 Produced by the Virginia Humanities, the largest of the 56 state (and territory) humanities councils, the Festival is a program of the Virginia Center for the Book, an affiliate of the Center for the Book in the Library of Congress.

-Major Festival programs have established a reputation for offering deeply engaging discussions of important current issues.
-In 2013, the Festival presented “American Icons: A Conversation with the Honorable John Lewis and Dr. John Carlos,” during which contemporaries Lewis and Carlos, who came of age in the Civil Rights era and who had never before met, shared their experiences advocating for civil and human rights.
+The Festival established a reputation for offering deeply engaging discussions of important contemporary issues from its first programs in 1995.
+More recently, in 2013, the Festival presented “American Icons: A Conversation with the Honorable John Lewis and Dr. John Carlos,” during which contemporaries Lewis and Carlos, who came of age in the Civil Rights era and who had never before met, shared their experiences advocating for civil and human rights.
 In 2016, Bryan Stevenson spoke about social justice, followed by questions from John Grisham.
 In 2017 Margot Lee Shetterly and Dava Sobel discussed the long unsung contributions of women in science and Joseph Stiglitz discussed economic inequality with Frank Sesno.

 The Festival offers about 250 programs, most of them free, and provides book discussions in every genre and for every level of reader.
 In 2017 the Festival also scheduled one hundred author visits into local K-12 classrooms, providing programs for more than 10,000 students.